hyperstack-org/hyperstack/docs/hyper-state/README.md

 `DisplaySquare` takes the id of the square to display, but the game or the current board are never passed as parameters;
 there is no need to as they are implicit.

-Whether to not pass store objects, an instance of a store, and index into the store is a design decision that depends on lots of factors, mainly how you see your application evolving over time.
+Whether to pass (or not pass) a store class, an instance of a store, or some other index into the store is a design decision that depends on lots of factors, mainly how you see your application evolving over time.

 ### Summary of Methods